armytag/langs/qathebo/grammar/morphology.md

 #### Nominative (*-dʼa*)

 The Nominative case indicates which noun is performing the action described by the verb.
 This is roughly equivalent to the subject or agent in an English sentence.
+The nominative case also requires [tense marking](#tense).

 <div class="gloss">
 <p class="number"></p>